 Hot Weather Concreting

 Generally, a concrete temperature is limited to 70°C (160°F) during hydration.
-If the temperature of the concrete during hydration is too high, it will cause the concrete to have high early strength development but consequently gain less strength in the later stage, resulting in lower durability of the structure overall.
-Furthermore, it has been observed that such temperatures interfere with the formation of ettringite in the initial stage and subsequently its formation in the later stages is promoted; which causes an expansive reaction and subsequent cracking.
+If the temperature of the concrete during hydration is too high, it causes the concrete to have high early strength development.
+Consequently, it will gain less strength in the later stage, resulting in lower durability of the structure overall.
+Furthermore, such temperatures can interfere with the formation of ettringite in the initial stage.
+Subsequently, its formation in the later stages is promoted.
+This causes an expansive reaction and subsequent cracking.

-Additionally, high temperature issues are of concern, especially in mass concrete pours, where the core temperature can be very high due to the mass effect, while the surface temperature is lower.
-This causes a temperature gradient between the surface and the core, if this differential in temperature is too large it will cause thermal cracking.
+Additionally, high temperature issues are of concern–especially in mass concrete pours.
+The core temperature can be very high due to the mass effect, while the surface temperature is lower.
+This causes a temperature gradient between the surface and the core.
+If this differential in temperature is too large, it will cause thermal cracking.

 The first step to ensuring adequate strength gain of mass concrete in cold weather is to gather accurate data.
 With SmartRock’s dual-temperature functionality, users are equipped with the data they need to inform them when their mass concrete reaches critical temperatures and how much it needs to be heated.